laudv/bitboost/README.md

 | XGBoost           | 1157  | 10.8  | 0.63  | 2.66  | 0.07 |
 | CatBoost          | 1167  | 13.1  | 0.91  | 3.23  | 0.11 |

-Click the column labels, or read the paper for more information.
+Click the column labels, or read the [paper for][paper] more information.

 ***Note:*** this is an experimental system, and